 Tier 1 is the best credit tier, while tier 3 is the worst.
 But you should know that these tiers don’t have official meanings.
 Different lenders will use different sorting criteria (usually credit score range) to categorize you.

 So at one lender, you might qualify for tier 1 credit with a credit score of 720 (a good credit score, according to the FICO scoring model), while another will reserve tier 1 for credit scores of 750 or above (very good or excellent credit scores).

 With that said, you shouldn’t stress too much about which credit tier you fall in―because you can’t reliably predict it.
-Instead, just work on building good personal credit.
+Instead, just work on building good credit.

 Improving your business credit score

 At this point, you should understand what your business credit score means.
 But what if it doesn’t fall in the credit tier you want?

 Well, you should remember that your credit score can (and will!) change over time.
 That means that you can take steps to improve it.

 Mostly, you just need to actually use business credit and then repay it on time.
 So go ahead and take out a business credit card or line of credit, and always make your monthly payments on time (or even better, ahead of time).

 As you do so, you'll improve your payment history, and your business credit store should naturally improve.

 If you’d like more ideas, our guide to building business credit can help.